 Growing up, my mom adored Pimento Cheese sandwiches.
 And as a kid who saw nothing more than a scary bowl of nuclear orange spread, I couldn’t get passed the word Pimento.
-Yet I could knock back a bag of dye- and preservative-laden Cheeto Puffs, no questions asked.
-She’d slather a big spoonful on a slice of Sunbeam, fold it in half, and grab a Dr. Pepper.
+Yet I could knock back a bag of dye- and preservative-laden fried chip-puff thingies, no questions asked.
+She’d slather a big spoonful on a slice of soft white bread, fold it in half, and grab a soda.
 I’m pretty sure that was her version of my chips & queso and a margarita lunch

 When it was time for our church’s dinner on the grounds, mom always made a towering plate of Pimento Cheese sandwiches, crusts removed and cut into 4 dainty triangles.
 Pimento cheese sandwiches and enchiladas, those were her potluck specialties.

 The store-bought variety is loaded with a lot of… stuff.
 It’s incredibly easy to make your own at home and skip on the the filler and preservatives.
 It’s essentially grated cheddar cheese (I use a mix of sharp cheddar and horseradish white cheddar for a kick), roasted red pepper, garlic, salt, and a dash of Worcestershire held together with as little mayo as possible.
 A food processor makes quick work of it but a cheese grater and a fork are just as effective.

 There’s almost nothing you can do with Pimento Cheese that will ever top slathering it on a slice of soft, smooshy off-the-shelf white sandwich bread.
 That doesn’t mean we can’t try.
 We eat it with crackers and baked pita chips.
 With toasted bread rounds.
 And on hamburgers with a fried green tomato slice.
 We call it “The Southern.”
 And as you’d imagine, we don’t have that one very often.